Antitrust and the Meatpacking Industry

 In addition to including the four “Packing Defendants,” a second amended complaint filed in October of 2019 also brings allegations against so-called “John Doe Defendants.”
 These are packing firms, financial institutions, and trading firms who trade Chicago Mercantile Exchange (CME) futures and options, but cannot currently be identified by the plaintiffs without discovery of CME trading records.
 The plaintiffs claim the Packing Defendants’ coordinated conduct caused a steep decline in fed cattle prices starting in 2015.
 The plaintiffs also assert that the Packing Defendants and John Doe Defendants manipulated the price of live cattle futures and options, causing them injury.

 The plaintiffs seek class action status for a “Producer Class”—all persons or entities within the United States that directly sold to a Defendant one or more fed cattle for slaughter during the Class Period other than on a cost-plus basis—and an “Exchange Class”—all persons who transacted in live cattle futures and/or options traded on the CME or another U.S. exchange during the Class Period.
-The plaintiffs claim to be able to prove their case through witness accounts, trade records, and economic evidence.
+The plaintiffs claim to be able to prove their case through Confidential Witness accounts, trade records, and economic evidence.

 Factual Allegations against Packing Defendants

 The Packing Defendants are meat packers responsible for purchasing and slaughtering a majority of all fed cattle in the United States.
 The Packing Defendants derive profit from the “meat margin,” which is the difference in the price paid by packers for fed cattle and the price of the beef products sold.
 The plaintiffs are producers, or organizations who represent producers, who sell cattle to the Packing Defendants through the cash cattle market.